Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Experiment Setup

 \subsection{Models and Datasets}

-All experiments are conducted with \texttt{Llama-3.2-3B-Instruct}.
-To study the prototypical setting of sparse, binary rewards, without automatic question-answer verification (as present in code, for instance) we focus on math reasoning tasks, where this setting is common.
-We use three such benchmarks: MATH~\citep{hendrycks2021measuring}, HARP~\citep{yue2024harp}, and OlympiadBench~\citep{he2024olympiadbenchchallengingbenchmarkpromoting}.
-These datasets cover a range of widely recognized math competitions (AMC, AIME, USA(J)MO, Olympiads).

-For each dataset, we identify difficult problems by sampling 128 times with \texttt{Llama-3.2-3B-Instruct}, and retaining problems with a 0/128 success rate.
-We choose 128 as a practical but stringent threshold, and find empirically that it is sufficiently difficult such that direct training leads to only marginal performance improvement.
-We call these subsets \textit{fail@128} datasets.
-Each is randomly split 50-50 into training and held-out test sets.
-Given the low baseline pass rates on fail@128 problems, this larger test set is necessary to distinguish observed performance gains from stochastic variance.
-Further dataset details in Appendix \ref{app:datasets}.
+Our experiments mainly use \texttt{Llama-3.2-3B-Instruct}, with ablations extending to \texttt{Llama-3.1-8B-Instruct} in Appendix \ref{app:model-size}.
+We focus on math reasoning benchmarks to study the prototypical setting of sparse, binary rewards, without automatic question-answer verification (as in code): MATH~\citep{hendrycks2021measuring}, HARP~\citep{yue2024harp}, and OlympiadBench~\citep{he2024olympiadbenchchallengingbenchmarkpromoting}.
+For each dataset, we sample 128 times per problem with the target model, retaining those with a 0/128 success rate.
+We call these subsets \textit{fail@128} datasets; 128 serves as a practical but stringent threshold at which, empirically, direct training yields only marginal improvement.
+Each is randomly split 50-50 into training and test sets.
+Given the low baseline pass rates on fail@128 problems, this larger test set is necessary to distinguish performance gains from stochastic variance.
+Details in Appendix \ref{app:datasets}.

-\subsection{Teacher-student training}
+\subsection{Teacher-Student Training}

-We train with \algoname on MATH and HARP, keeping OlympiadBench held-out to test cross-dataset generalization.
-Both the teacher and student are initialized from \texttt{Llama-3.2-3B-Instruct}.
-We allocate a max budget of 200 outer-loop steps based on compute constraints.

-At every outer-loop iteration we sample $n=64$ problems ($\mathcal{X}$) from the teacher, and 64 reward questions ($\mathcal{Q}_R$) from the fail@128 train set ($\mathcal{D}_{train}$).
-We track the moving global average of teacher rewards over the most recent 3 steps, and promote the student baseline if the moving average exceeds $\tau=0.01$.
-Full hyperparameters are reported in Appendix \ref{app:hparams} with ablations sensitivity to $\tau$ and $n$ in Appendix \ref{app:ab-teacher-training}.
-Analysis of \algoname training dynamics is in Appendix \ref{app:teacher-training-curves}.
+We initialize the teacher and student from the base model and train \algoname on MATH and HARP, keeping OlympiadBench held-out.
+We allocate 200 outer-loop steps based on compute constraints.
+Each outer-loop iteration samples $n=64$ problems ($\mathcal{X}$) from the teacher, and 64 reward questions ($\mathcal{Q}_R$) from the fail@128 train set ($\mathcal{D}_{train}$).
+We promote the student baseline when the 3-step moving average of teacher rewards exceeds $\tau=0.01$.
+Full hyperparameters are in Appendix \ref{app:hparams}, a sensitivity analysis for $\tau$ and $n$ in Appendix \ref{app:ab-teacher-training}, and \algoname training dynamics in Appendix \ref{app:teacher-training-curves}.